remotelockbox/remotelockbox/README.md

 You may also need miscellaneous items for interacting with the computer during setup (keyboard, monitor, sd-card reader, etc.).

-Purchase or build a relay circuit.
+Purchase a relay circuit or a MOSFET power controller.
+In either case, you must install a flyback diode if your circuit does not already include one.

 There is an inexpensive kit that requires assembly and soldering at [Sparkfun](https://www.sparkfun.com/products/13815).
+It includes a flyback diode.

 Search for a "Digital Electronic Safe Box" on Amazon or Ebay.
 You will notice that most of them have the same controls on the front.
 You want any one of